 November 2012 – revised V6 black rear axle with thicker wall and anno treatment replaces original gray V6 axle.
 Note the revised axle uses the black end cap and not the red or blue.

 In March 2013 the 10 speed ring spacer changed from silver to black in color.
-This spacer must be inserted first (ahead of the cog set) with the smooth side towards the cogs.
+This spacer must be inserted first (ahead of the cog set) with the smooth side towards the spokes.
 The 1.85mm spacer is needed to run 9 or 10 speed Shimano or SRAM cogs with the 11 speed free hub.

 ZIPP 30/60 WHEEL HUBS